Admissions and Financial Aid

 Scholarships for RPCVs

-The Heller School is proud to offer two 100% tuition Peace Corps Fellows Scholarships to RPCV applying to the Social Impact MBA, Master of Public Policy, MA in Sustainable International Development, or MA in Conflict Resolution and Coexistence programs (or duals between any of the above programs).
+The Heller School is proud to offer one 100% tuition Peace Corps Fellows Scholarship to an RPCV applying to the Master of Public Policy or MA in Global Sustainability Policy and Management programs.
 In addition, The Heller School guarantees all RPCVs admitted to a master's degree program a scholarship of at least 60% tuition.
 The scholarship amount a student is awarded will be reflected in the acceptance letter.

 Eligibility and How to Apply